Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 |307|Works like a 302, and forces the same HTTP method to be reused (GET, POST, etc.).|
 |308|Works like a 301, and forces the same HTTP method to be reused (GET, POST, etc.).|

 The target URL may contain simple variables.
-This helps users redirect to another domain, another protocol or add a suffix/prefix to a URL.
+This helps users redirect to another domain, another protocol, or add a suffix/prefix to a URL.
 The recognised variables are:

 |Variable|Description|
 |---|---|